 Contact information for Laxmi:

-"Yoga is has always there you just have to figure a way to draw it out."
+"Yoga is always there you just have to figure a way to draw it out."
+Amanda Lanno

 As a small child, Amanda would drag a kitchen chair to the middle of the room, carefully arrange her pillow, sit thereon and announce: "Shhh!
 I'm doing my grammatation," to emulate her meditating grandmother.
 Many years later in 1999, she stepped back onto that path through practicing Yoga both on and off the mat.
 Wandering around the world and within the city of Vancouver, she soaked in wisdom from a variety of teachers including the land itself.
 In 2007, Amanda moved to North Bay for work as an Occupational Therapist and was pleasantly surprised by the wisdom and skill she found in her teachers at Vinyasa, as well as by the inspiration she receives from the Canadian Shield.
 Amanda completed her 200hour Ashtanga Yoga certification course with Baba Hari Das at Mount Madonna in Watsonville, California in July 2010, has specialized training to teach yoga and meditation to children and in Trauma Sensitive Yoga.
 She aspires to Baba Hari Das's prescription: teach to learn, work honestly, meditate everyday, meet people without fear, and play.